diyavakil/counterplusHITL/README.md

 ##  Usage Instructions

 1. **Upload your image**
    Upload the Petri dish image you want to analyze (`.jpg`, `.jpeg`, or `.png`).
 Once uploaded, your original image will be displayed.
 2. **Run YOLO inference**
    Scroll down and click **`Run YOLO Inference`** to automatically detect and count colonies.

-   You can expand the **`YOLO Detection Options`** dropdown to adjust parameters:
+Optionally, you can expand the **`YOLO Detection Options`** dropdown to adjust parameters:
    - **Confidence Threshold:** Filters detections below a set confidence score.
      - Recommended to keep at **0.0** (minimizes false negatives).
-     - Only raise this if you observe many false positives.
+Only raise this if you observe many false positives (rare).
    - **Show Confidence Values:** Displays YOLO’s confidence score for each detected colony (optional).
 3. **View results**
    After running inference, Terry will display:
-   - The annotated image with detected colonies
+   - The annotated image with detected colonies highlighted in green
-   - The **total colony count** automatically computed by the model
+   - The **total colony count** automatically computed by the model in the bottom right corner
 4. **Manual adjustment (Human-in-the-Loop correction)**
    Scroll to the **`Manual Adjustment`** section.
 This lets you correct any missed detections:
    - Click anywhere on the image to add a red dot where a colony was missed.
    - Use **`Undo Last Dot`** or **`Clear All Dots`** to remove mistakes.
    - The **Total Colonies** count updates automatically to include both model detections and manual additions.